ngoncalves/isabel/README.rst

  * tinydb_, a lightweight and simple Python document database
  * opencv_ for python, a library for image manipulation

-With the exception of Google's protobuf, all other software packages are readily available with apt-get.
-The bravest can of course use the Internet's and compile from scratch.
+Most of these software packages are readily available from your distro repositories.
+The bravest can of course use the Internet's and compile from scratch, everybody else can just use apt-get.
+To install the server dependencies:

+  $ sudo apt-get install libprotoc-dev protobuf-compiler libx11-dev libxtst-dev libcairo2-dev

+The client dependencies can be installed as follows:

+  $ sudo apt-get install pip python-opencv
+  $ sudo pip install tinydb protobuf

 For building the tests, the following is necessary: